The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 20 years

-A wood deck can offer more ways to enjoy your home’s outdoor space, but its exposure to the elements means upkeep to ensure the deck is safe and looking its best.
-Decks can be expensive to build from scratch, and larger decks generally cost more than smaller ones.
+A wood deck can offer more ways to enjoy your home’s outdoor space, but its exposure to the elements means upkeep is essential to ensure the deck is safe and looking its best.
+Decks can be expensive to build from scratch, and larger decks generally cost more to build or replace than smaller ones.
+For example, pressure-treated wood costs about $15 to $20 per square foot.
 Building from scratch also involves other considerations, like whether the deck will rest on the ground or if it will be raised, and creating the structure accordingly.

-Upkeep varies based on the materials used and the types of weather the deck is exposed to.
-Softwoods, like pine or spruce, are cheaper but tend to warp and deteriorate more quickly than hardwoods, like oaks or beeches, or composite decking, which is made of a mix of recycled materials, woods, and plastics.
-Maintenance like regular cleaning, resealing, and removing debris will help any deck last a long time.
+Deck maintenance varies based on the level and type of weather exposure and materials used.
+Softwoods, like pine or spruce, are less expensive to install but tend to warp and deteriorate more quickly than hardwoods, like oaks or beeches, or composite decking.
+Maintenance like regular cleaning, resealing, and removing debris will help any deck last as long as possible.

 Canva